Powers of Hamilton cycles in dense graphs perturbed by a random geometric graph: Threshold lower bounds

-\begin{proof}[Proof of \Cref{thm:threshold}] Since \Cref{thm:kpower} establishes the upper bound for the $G^d(n,r)$-perturbed threshold, it suffices to provide a lower bound.
-We propose the following construction.
-Fix $k\in\mathbb{N}$ and $\alpha\in(0,k/(k+1))$.
-Let $H_n$ be an $n$-vertex complete $(k+1)$-partite graph with parts $V(H_n)=A_1\cupdot\ldots\cupdot A_k\cupdot B$, where $|B|=\max\{0,(\alpha-1)k+1\}n$ and $A_1,\ldots,A_k$ have the same size.
-Observe that $\delta(H_n)\geq\alpha n$ by construction.\COMMENT{We have two cases to look at.
-If $\alpha<1-1/k$, then this holds trivially, as $B$ is empty, so $H_n$ is a balanced complete $k$-partite graph, and so $\delta(H_n)=(k-1)n/k>\alpha n$.
-Otherwise, every vertex in $B$ has degree $n-|B|=(1-\alpha)kn>\alpha n$ (indeed, we are assuming that $\alpha<k/(k+1)$) and every other vertex $v\in A_i$ has degree } Inspection of this graph shows that it does not contain the $k$-th power of a Hamilton cycle, and that $\Theta(n)$ edges must be added to it for it to contain this structure.\COMMENT{The hidden constant above is a function of $\alpha$ and $k$.
+Assume that there exists a collection $\mathcal{K}$ of vertex-disjoint copies of $K_{k+1}$ covering all but at most $k$ vertices of $H_n \cup G^d(n,r)$ with $r = o(n^{-1/d})$.
+Then, by \ref{item:ast}, at least $\beta kn - k$ copies of $K_{k+1}$ in $\mathcal{K}$ must contain at least one edge of $E(G^d(n,r))$, so $|E(G^d(n,r))| \geq \beta kn - k$.
+But a.a.s.\ $|E(G^d(n,r))| = o(n)$ by Proposition~\ref{prop:fewedges}, and $\beta kn - k = \theta(n)$ as $k$ and $\beta = \beta(\alpha, k)>0$ are fixed constants.
+Thus, a.a.s.\ $H_n \cup G^d(n,r)$ with $r = o(n^{-1/d})$ does not contain a collection of vertex-disjoint copies of $K_{k+1}$ covering all but at most $k$ of its vertices, hence it a.a.s.\ does not contain the $k$-th power of a Hamilton cycle. \COMMENT{The hidden constant above is a function of $\alpha$ and $k$.
 This is not best possible.
 Here is the intuitive idea that makes the constant depend only on $\alpha$.
 Say that we describe the power of a Hamilton cycle by labelling the vertices in the order in which they must appear in said cycle.
 The closest we can get to the $k$-th power of a Hamilton cycle is by changing from one part to a different one every time (as otherwise we already have a pair of consecutive vertices whose edge is missing, and this would already give us the desired $\Theta(n)$).
 Say that we always go from one part to the next, following the order $A_1,\ldots,A_k,B$ (again, otherwise there are some edges that are needed for the $k$-th power that would be missing, so this is the best that we can do).
 Since $B$ is smaller than the other parts (indeed, this is trivial if $\alpha<1-1/k$, and otherwise it holds since $\alpha<k/(k+1)$), however, at some point we will need to start skipping it when we follow the order.
-From this point on, we will be missing an edge between any vertex and the $k$-th subsequent vertex, needed to obtain the desired power of a Hamilton cycle.} Indeed, the $k$-th power of a Hamilton cycle contains $n/(k+1)$ disjoint copies of $K_{k+1}$.
-Each such copy in $H_n$ must contain a vertex in the smaller set $B$, but since $|B|<n/(k+1)$ (in fact, it is linearly far apart), $H_n$ is missing at least linearly many copies of $K_{k+1}$ before it can contain the $k$-th power of a Hamilton cycle.
-And for each of the missing copies of $K_{k+1}$ (linearly many) we need to add at least one edge to the graph.
+From this point on, we will be missing an edge between any vertex and the $k$-th subsequent vertex, needed to obtain the desired power of a Hamilton cycle.} \end{proof}